azalty/dbd-autowiggle/README.md

-### dbd-autostruggle
+### dbd-autowiggle
-It's an AutoStruggle script for Dead by Daylight.
+It's an AutoWiggle script for Dead by Daylight.
 This is allowed and legit, legal.
 You will **NOT** be banned for that.

 ### How to install

-Just go to the releases (https://github.com/rlevet/dbd-autostruggle/releases) and download the last .exe (or the one that is working).
+Just go to the releases (https://github.com/rlevet/dbd-autowiggle/releases) and download the last .exe (or the one that is working).
 Just run it and follow instructions.

 ### Is it safe?